ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0224-basics-rawdata.md

 {% endhighlight %}

->{{ site.headers['bestPractice'] }} Use the specific delete method per entity The `DataServiceRestClient` offers a delete method for each type of entity which can contain additional data.
-They need the entity uuid and the additional data key to delete a specific file, or only the entity uuid to delete all additional data of the entity.
+>{{ site.headers['bestPractice'] }} Use the specific delete method per entity The `RawDataServiceRestClient` offers a delete method for each type of entity which can contain additional data.
+They need the entity's uuid and the additional data key to delete a specific file or only the entity uuid to delete all additional data of the entity.

-When creating or fetching additional data for measured values, you need a combination of the measurement Uuid and the characteristic Uuid that contains the value with data of interest:
+>{{ site.images['info'] }} When creating or fetching additional data for measured values, you need a combination of the measurement Uuid and the characteristic Uuid that contains the value with data of interest:

 {{ site.headers['example'] }} Creating or fetching additional data of measured values